Tuesday, August 18, 2009

 Feasibility of Solar Refrigeration

 Domestic refrigeration accounts for something like 5% of the total electricity consumed in the United States.
-With recent advancements and price drops in inverter technology, it is now possible to assemble a cost effective solar refrigerator system using existing battery and photovoltaic technolgy.
-Granted, a breakthrough in battery design would make the system a little smaller but even 4 golf cart batteries don't take up that much room.
+With recent advancements and price drops in inverter technology, it is now possible to assemble cost effective solar refrigeration systems.
+Continued improvements will make future systems even better and less expensive.

-Pretty much all you need fopr a solar refrigerator is about 300 to 500 Watts of Photovoltics, 4 to 6 golf cart batteries, a charge controller and a 1500W or so inverter.
-Off the shelf total RETAIL cost, right now, about $2000.
-Now your home has a stand alone power system with about 5kWhrs of stored energy that is pretty much dedicated to your refrigerator.
+Pretty much all you need for a solar refrigerator is about 500-1000 Watts of Photovoltics, 8 golf cart batteries, a charge controller and a 1500W or so inverter.
+Off the shelf total RETAIL cost, right now, about $3000.
+Now your home has a stand alone power system with about 10kWhrs of stored energy that is dedicated to maintaining 24/7/365 refrigeration without being on the grid.

 By targeting the refrigerator as your primary load for this micro power system you get several advantages.